csh-dis/phd-info/visits-conferences.md

 - [ICTP Spring College on the Physics of Complex Systems](https://indico.ictp.it/event/10459) • 2024: 19 Feb-15 Mar in Trieste IT
 - [CSH Winter School • Societal Challenges for a Green Transition](https://www.csh.ac.at/event/csh-winter-school-on-societal-challenges-for-green-transition/) • 2024: 8-13 Apr in Obergurgl AT
 - [Research School on Graph Structure and Complex Network Analysis](https://www.cimpa.info/en/node/7225) • 2024: ?
-- [SFI Complex Systems Summer School](https://santafe.edu/csss) • 2024: 9 Jun - 5 Jul in Santa Fe US
+- [SFI Complex Systems Summer School](https://santafe.edu/csss) • 2024: 9 Jun-5 Jul in Santa Fe US
+- [Computational Modeling of Cognition in a Social Context](https://sites.uci.edu/cmmc/) • 2024: 3-17 Aug in Hinsterstoder AT
 - [Meditteranean School of Complex Networks](https://mediterraneanschoolcomplex.net/) • 2024: ?
 - [Lipari School on Computational Complex and Social Systems](https://complex23.liparischool.it/) • 2024: ? in Lipari IT
 - [Behavioral Macro and Complexity](https://summerschool.uva.nl/content/summer-courses/behavioral-macro-and-complexity/behavioral-macro-and-complexity.html?cb) • 2024: ? in Amsterdam NL